-If you were either a passenger or a pedestrian/bicyclist involved in an accident and you or anyone in your home owns a car that is insured, you should also advise that particular insurance company of the accident as well.
+If you were either a passenger or a pedestrian/bicyclist involved in an accident and you or anyone in your home owns a car that is insured, you should also notify that particular insurance company of the accident as well.
 You will need to follow the same procedure for filing this additional application within thirty (30) days.
 The advantage of filing for additional benefits is that there are limits to the amount of medical payments and wage payments to be made under any given policy.
 If your benefits from one policy run out, you may be able to make a claim against your own policy or another policy in your home for $50,000.00 in additional benefits.

 New York State Disability

 If your doctor tells you that cannot work because of the accident, you should also file a New York State Disability form with your employer.
-Generally you will receive this form with your no-fault application, but if you don’t, you can obtain one from your employer.
+Generally, you will receive this form with your no-fault application, but if you don’t, you can obtain one from your employer.
 There are three (3) sections to the form.
 The first is for you to fill out, the second is to be filled out by your doctor and the third is to be filled out by your employer.
-The employer should submit the application to their disability insurance company on your behalf.
+Your employer should submit the application to their disability insurance company on your behalf.
 Payments will be calculated and begin following a one (1) week waiting period.

-If you are disabled as result of the automobile accident, and you were employed at the time, you are entitled to collect up to 80% of your wages from a combination of no-fault and New York State Disability payments for up to three years from the date of the accident.
+If you are disabled as result of an automobile accident and you were employed at the time, you are entitled to collect up to 80% of your wages from a combination of no-fault and New York State Disability payments for up to three years from the date of the accident.
 If you are claiming lost wages, you must inform the insurance company of your claim within thirty (30) days of the first date that you are unable to work.
-In order to make this claim, you must obtain medical statements of disability from your physician for every month that you claim.
+In order to make this claim, you must obtain a medical statement of disability from your physician for every month that you claim.
 These will need to be submitted to the insurance company or they will not issue your monthly check.
 If you go back to work and then your physician takes you back out of work in relation of the accident, you must again notify the insurance company of the new claim.
-Generally the maximum amount available from no-fault is $2,000.00 per month.
+Generally, the maximum amount available from no-fault is $2,000.00 per month.
 New York State Disability will pay up to $170.00 per week.
 Since you are only entitled to receive disability for a total of 26 weeks, you should notify the no-fault carrier immediately if your disability payments run out.
 Your no-fault payments will then be adjusted to reflect the amount that you were receiving from disability.

 Independent Medical Exams (IME)

 Once the insurance company issues a denial for a particular type of care, they will no longer pay for that care.
 You then have the option of continuing the care and paying for it yourself, or seeking some other type of care.
 In some rare instances, your attorney can successfully fight to get your benefits reinstated.
 In other instances, your private health insurance may be willing to pay for the services, but they are then entitled to put a lien against your file in order to be reimbursed at the end of your lawsuit.
-The most important thing to remember is that you must submit to these exams or the insurance company will immediately cut off ALL of your no-fault benefits.
+The most important thing to remember about IME’s is that you must submit to these exams or the insurance company will immediately cut off ALL of your no-fault benefits.
 Once you are scheduled for an IME, contact your attorney who will offer advice on how to conduct yourself during the exam and if deemed necessary, will attend the examination with you.

 If you are disabled as a result of the accident, and your doctor recommends it, you may be able to collect up to $25.00 per day for household help and/or childcare assistance for up to one (1) year following the accident.
 Keep in mind that mileage is considered a miscellaneous expense, so if for example you are collecting $25.00 per day for childcare, you won’t also be able to collect mileage on that same day.
 In order to collect for household or childcare expenses, you must first provide a note from your doctor that indicates the need for this type of help.
 The second requirement is that you must provide them with the name, address, social security number and a signed receipt of payment from the person providing services.
 This can be from a relative, but not from someone who already resides in your household.
 This claim also must be made within ninety (90) days of the date of service.